allebone/help.omni.af.mil/docs/PEX/Training.md

 4. Type in the ARMS Virtual Account User Name and Password.

-5. Click Export.
-Al approved records since the last export are then sent electronical y to the ARMS database.
+5. Click Export. all approved records since the last export are then sent electronically to the ARMS database.

 6. Once the export is complete, a log file is generated and listed in the Log File grid.
 To view a log file, double-click on the file name.
 To view a list of old log files, select a Start Date and End Date and click Go.

 ## Setup Workspace

 ![binders](PEX/img/../../img/Training/PEX CT Tab Configure.jpg){: style="height:80%;width:80%"}

-{here now}

 1. Lists sub-tab: View, add, or delete accomplished methods, categories, settings, and program names.